dannyramasawmy/Simple-Games/README.md

 Author: Danny Ramasawmy

 ## Blackjack
-There are two versions of blackjack, one using functional programming and the other using object-oriented programming.
+There are two versions of blackjack, one using procedural programming and the other using object-oriented programming.
 The OOP approach will allow this to be easily integrated with PyGame for creating a user interface.

 ## Rock Paper Scissors
-Rock paper scissors uses functional programming.
+Rock paper scissors uses procedural programming.